WHAT IS LITTLE EGYPT?

 BEN ZÄCH

-Ben Zäch is a Swiss cinematographer based in Los Angeles, United States.
+Ben Zäch is a cinematographer based in Los Angeles and currently studying at the American Film Institute.
 Raised in a rural environment, he approaches cinematography with a quiet and hands-on sensibility.
 His work is shaped by close observation of people, places, and light.
 Ben enjoys constructing stylised worlds while maintaining a grounded, human approach to storytelling.

 His projects include mainly fiction and documentary formats, always in close collaboration with directors and the production designer.
-Since 2024, he has been pursuing a Master’s degree in Cinematography at the American Film Institute.

 SHAOYANG WEN